s0rta/revengate-new/roadmap.md

 ## V0.10
 - [ ] bug: highlights are not immediately cleared if you TravelTo right after a dialogue
+- [ ] bug: bar patron does not perform a party trick at the start of quest 2
 - [ ] Godot 4.1
+- [ ] release on F-Droid
+  - [ ] add meta-data dir
+  - [ ] build template based on org.sajeg.fallingblocks
+  - [ ] factor out build number from Godot settings?
+  - [ ] open inclusion request with F-Droid

+UX:
+- [ ] active weapon is highlighted in a corner icon, icon is tappable for quick attack
+- [ ] message with the looted item(s)
+- [ ] pan is normalized to be fairly constant no matter what the zoom level is
+- [ ] multi-turn Travel is more obvious to cancel with message and bigger abort button

+Items:
+- [ ] "magical" tag replaces the magical flag

+Monsters:
+- [ ] automaton
+- [ ] giant locust
+- [ ] yarohu
+- [ ] Le Grand Salapou

+Combat:
+- [ ] TribalTerritorial uses perception rather than dist()
+- [ ] healing strategy is based on health-%, not absolute number of HPs

+Story:
+- [ ] new quest: Bewitching Bookeeping

+## v0.11
 - [ ] async preload most shaders to speedup startup

-- [ ] more spells
+UX:
-  - [ ] zap
+- [ ] finalize gestures to access non-default actions, see the [gestures design notes](docs/gestures.md)
-- [ ] healing strategy is based on health-%, not absolute number of HPs

 Items:
-- [ ] gifted items stack properly with non-gifted items
 - [ ] potion of absinthe

+Monsters:
+- [ ] cherub
+- [ ] sentry scarab
-- [ ] "magical" tag replaces the magical flag
+- [ ] nochort

 Combat:
-- [ ] TribalTerritorial uses perception rather than dist()
+- [ ] zapping spell

-## v??? – when Godot 4 enables the Android gestures recognition
+## v0.12
-- [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]
+- [ ] web export
+  - [ ] better keyboard support (ex.: ESC cancels actions)

 ## v1.0
-- [ ] release on F-Droid
 - [ ] saved games
 - [ ] A Fight for Fumes campaign
 - [ ] Rhymes with Remorse campaign

+## v1.1
+- [ ] packaging for Ubuntu

 ## Ice Box: not yet scheduled for a release
 - [ ] non-walking movement and path finding (wading, swimming, phasing)